 4 bedrooms - 2 x double beds, 2 x single beds

 How long can I book a cottage for?

-The standard booking length for our holiday cottages is one week, however short breaks or 2 week breaks maybe available (see below).
+The standard booking length for our holiday cottages is one week.

 Please note the maximum length you can book a cottage for is two weeks, we no longer offer stays longer than two weeks.